 The most well known result of this condition is heart attack, also called myocardial infarction.
 In most heart attacks, both atherosclerosis and arteriosclerosis are present.
 Atherosclerosis causes plaque build up in the arteries, and arteriosclerosis stiffens the arteries so that they cannot expand to compensate for the blockage caused by plaque formation.
 Blood flow through the heart is restricted by the obstruction caused by the plaque.
-The SSA evaluates whether arteriosclerosis or artherosclerosis qualifies for disability benefits under its ischemic heart disease listing.
+Social Security evaluates whether arteriosclerosis or atherosclerosis qualifies for disability benefits under its ischemic heart disease listing.
 For more information, see our article on disability benefits for coronary artery disease.

 An aneurysm is a bulge in part of an artery that stems from weakness in the wall of the blood vessel.
 If an aneurysm ruptures, it can cause fatal bleeding.
 Aneurysms can occur in the aorta, the brain, or other arteries.
 To get disability benefits for an aneurysm, you'll have to show that it's too risky for you to exert yourself because imaging tests show that you have an aneurysm that is separating from the artery wall, meaning that it is at risk of rupturing.
 For the details, see our article on disability benefits for aneurysms.